jtarrio/webrtlsdr/README.md

 ### High-level access to RTL-SDR (demodulate and play through the computer's speakers)

+This program is a complete stereo FM radio receiver tuned for 88.5 MHz.

 ```typescript
 import { Demodulator } from "@jtarrio/webrtlsdr/demod/demodulator";
 import { getMode } from "@jtarrio/webrtlsdr/demod/scheme";